officelearn/azure-docs.sv-se/articles/load-balancer/load-balancer-get-started-ilb-arm-cli.md

 ---
-title: Skapa en intern belastningsutjämnare – Azure CLI
+title: Create an internal Basic Load Balancer - Azure CLI
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: I den här artikeln får du lära dig hur du skapar en intern belastningsutjämnare med hjälp av Azure CLI
+description: In this article, learn how to create an internal load balancer using Azure CLI
 services: load-balancer
 documentationcenter: na
 author: asudbring